httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST800-32].
-Such signatures can protect one or more HTTP fields and there are additional considerations when digest fields are included in this set.
+Such signatures can protect one or more HTTP fields and there are additional considerations when integrity fields are included in this set.

-Since digest fields are checksums of resource representations, they explicitly depend on the "representation metadata" (e.g. the values of `Content-Type`, `Content-Encoding` etc).
+Since integrity fields are checksums of resource representations, they explicitly depend on the "representation metadata" (e.g. the values of `Content-Type`, `Content-Encoding` etc).
 A signature that protects `Digest` but not other "representation metadata" can expose the communication to tampering.
 For